gluonhq/gluon-samples/alarm/README.md

 ### Desktop

+Run the application on JVM/HotSpot:

+    mvn gluonfx:run

-Run the application and explore all options using:
+Run the application and explore all scenarios to generate config files for the native image with:

     mvn gluonfx:runagent